-It is required in ITU-T standards and by operators that a switching system has a downtime of less than about 2 min/year (we talk about 5 nines availability performance = the probability of failure is < 0.99999).
-Even a single full restart of a distributed system can easily take longer.
+It is required in ITU-T standards and by operators that a switching system has a downtime of less than about 2 min/year (we talk about 5 nines availability performance = the probability of failure is < 0.00001).
+Even a single full restart of a distributed system can easily take longer than 2 min.
 It follows that spontaneous restarts because of hardware or software faults need to be avoided for several years of operations on average.
 It also follows that many equipment blocks need to be duplicated or at least some level of hardware redundancy need to be provided.
 Typically, the switching fabric is duplicated.
-For example in DX 200, control computers that deal with signaling support either duplication or the so called N+1 -redundancy schema.
+For example in DX 200, control computers that deal with signaling support either duplication or the so-called N+1 -redundancy schema.

 To make use of the hardware replication, signaling and call control computations need to be replicated as well.
 If a control computer is duplicated, the active machine takes care of the signaling and call control load while the hot standby computer mirrors the state of the active one but is not visible to the outside world.
 In case, the active machine fails, the recovery system of the exchange orchestrates the switch over or fail-over of the duplicated machine.
 The target is that as few of the ongoing calls as possible see the difference because of the fail-over.
-This is achievable because of the mirroring of call and signaling state in the standby machine that takes over the load after the fail-over.
+This means that the fail-over must be fast.
+During the fail-over, the exchange should not miss any external event related to any call.
+A fast fail-over is achievable because of the mirroring of call and signaling state in the standby machine that takes over the load after the fail-over.
 However, it would be unfeasible to store the call states of calls handled by a control computer to a disk and restore the state after failover to the new machine.
 While the system would be retrieving data from disk, some event might happen in a neighboring exchange that our node under recovery would miss.
 Therefore, call state information is normally not stored on disk.
 Instead, call and signaling state is maintained only in random access memory.

 The particular replication schema for equipment in an exchange is decided based on the impact of failure of the particular equipment.
 If for example less than 100 subscribers would be affected, probably no replication is needed.
 If the failure of a part would lead to full system restart or downtime of the whole system, no less than full duplication will suffice.
+For some functions it is sufficient to have one extra hardware block for many active blocks (we call this schema N+1).
+In such a case continuous active mirroring of the call state in the active blocks may not be possible.
+The spare block (or computer) is however useful in software upgrades and other maintenance operations.
+Also, the time for repair of a failed block becomes short.
+The calls controlled by a failed computer are lost but the spare computer taking its place will be able to take fresh calls almost immediately.

-What happens to switch function if calls are carried over an IP network
+What happens to switch functions if calls are carried over an IP network